 If you plan on physically creating kits and putting the components aside exclusively, then you can change Inventory Policy to track your inventory of the kits you’ve made up.
 Once stock reaches zero, it will then revert back to stock from the available components.

-Save changes and your kit is now ready to go.
+Save changes, and your kit is now ready.
 Here is an example of a ‘Nike Gear’ setup we created and how it looks on the front-end as a final product.
 In this example, we’ve made the pants a mandatory purchase and given the customer 3 different pairs of shoes to purchase.
 They have to mix and match 5 pairs of shoes in order to complete the sale.